The Euthyphro Objection

 Second, if we accepted (i), there would be nothing about God to worship except for God’s raw power.
 Our looking up to God would be merely looking up to the cosmic Alpha Being.
 To reply along the lines of “But God is all-good, and it’s the goodness that deserving of worship,” recall the point in the preceding paragraph.

 It is important for the theist that there be something about god that commands not only our obedience but our respect.
 Not just fear, but love.
 Not only behavioral, but moral allegiance.
-For if power were the only trait of God that grounded our allegiance, then to the extent that our relationship to God should serve as a model for who we construct our earthly relations—personal and political—then it would turn out that we should aspire to nothing more than organizing our lives around power.
+For if power were the only trait of God that grounded our allegiance, then to the extent that our relationship to God should serve as a model for how we construct our earthly relations—personal and political—then it would turn out that we should aspire to nothing more than organizing our lives around power.

 God may be morally wise and supremely motivating, but even the most knowledgeable, benevolent, and infectiously enthusiastic trail guide does not create the path.
 Something may be wrong, and God may condemn it, but it can’t be wrong because God condemns it.
 So we have to provide some other basis for morality—Platonic, Aristotelian, Epicurean, Stoic, Kantian, utilitarian, contractarian, or something else.